Where are we in the Beginners Guide?

 When Honda decided to enter the luxury car market they made an important strategic decision.
 They didn’t have the authority or reputation in luxury cars.
-But they did have a reputation of building quality, reliable, and economical cars.
+But they did have a reputation for building quality, reliable, and economical cars.
 Honda customers valued Honda vehicles.
-So Honda leveraged the good reputation they established building Honda cars to start a separate car brand: Acura.
+So Honda leveraged the good reputation they established by building Honda cars to start a new car brand: Acura.

 The good news is that if you don’t have the authority or reputation you have three options.
 First, you can build it organically.
 Second, you could buy a company that has it.
 Third, you could partner with someone that has it (point of leverage).
 I find that partnering is a great option when there isn’t time to build organically and there isn’t money to buy another company.

 📎📎 📎 Download the BrainKraft Product Launch Framework poster